© 2020–2023 1st Money UK Holdings Ltd. All rights reserved.

 You may notice:

-• Once the schedule's got paid paystubs, a "Schedule locked" message shows, and it can't be deleted anymore.
+• Once the schedule's got filed payslips, a "Schedule locked" message shows, and it can't be deleted anymore.

 • Also, you can't delete the schedule that's currently "active" for today's date.